- Life & Money

 Volatility is a normal function of the stock market

 Historical annual returns paint an interesting picture of long-term trends.
 It is not unusual for the market to see substantial downside volatility.
-Over the past 30 years, intra-year declines for the S&P 500 have averaged 14.2 percent.
+Over the past 46 years, intra-year declines for the S&P 500 have averaged 14.1 percent.
 While this volatility can be unnerving, it is far from unusual.
-Despite these short-term fluctuations in performance, the stock market has ended the year in positive territory 34 of the last 45 years.
+Despite these short-term fluctuations in performance, the stock market has ended the year in positive territory 35 of the last 46 years.

 In addition, our analysis shows that taking a longer view increases the likelihood of positive returns.
 As your investment holding period increases, volatility and returns tend to normalize, resulting in a more predictable investment experience.
-Consider this: If you invested in the stock market during any month since 1926, the returns on that investment five years later would have been positive 87 percent of the time.
+Consider this: If you invested in the stock market since 1926, the returns on that investment five years later would have been positive 87 percent of the time.
 Those are phenomenal odds for those willing to stay invested through periods of volatility.

 Respecting, not fearing, volatility can help you maintain the investment discipline needed to reach your financial goals.
 A comprehensive financial plan constructed to your risk tolerance and time horizon can help you weather the unexpected.
-Remember, volatility is the price of admission for access to the gains the stock market can produce — and no one gets in free.
+Remember, volatility is the price of admission for access to the gains the stock market can produce—and no one gets in free.

 Let’s build your investment plan